IgorBG/SCM/lectures/basics/the_basics_of_supply_chains.md

 Keywords: supply chain profitability, supply chain elements, supply chain decisions, supply chain processes

 ## Introduction, aim and objectives of the course
-*"Supply chain management is a set of approaches used to effectively integrate suppliers, manufacturers, processing centers, and warehouses so that these goods are produced and delivered in precise quantities at optimal places and times to minimize system-wide costs and to ensure service level requirements are met.*” David Simchi-Levi, 2003
+*"Supply chain management is a set of approaches utilized to effectively integrate suppliers, manufacturers, warehouses, and stores, so that merchandise is produced and destributed at the right quantities, to the right locations, and at the right time, in order to minimize systemwide costs while satisfying service level requirements.*” David Simchi-Levi, 2003

 Supply chains consist of all organizations involved directly or indirectly in fulfilling the requirements of end customers.
 A supply chain does not only consist of a manufacturer and a supplier, but also includes organizations involved in transportation, warehousing, retailing, as well as the customers themselves.
 Within any organization—for example, a manufacturer—the supply chain includes all functions involved in fulfilling customer orders.
 These include new product development, marketing, manufacturing, distribution, finance and customer service.
 In a supply chain, a manufacturer receives materials from several different suppliers and in turn supplies finished products to various distributors.
 Most supply chains are actually supply networks, an example diagram is shown in the following figure: